 Science – The objective of the Science curriculum is to expose students to the wonder of science and the joy of discovery through inquiry.
 At each grade level, students use a selection of science books combined with “hands on” activities and experiments to develop competence in the scientific process and to develop an understanding of basic concepts in earth and space science, life science, technology, physical science and the human body.
-These classes are conducted by the class teachers in their classrooms using the wealth of science apparatus and materials.
+The class teachers conduct these lessons in their classrooms using the wealth of science apparatus and materials.

 Social Studies – In the Social Studies curriculum, emphasis is placed on the development of students’ self-understanding and what it means to be part of a community.
 Students explore ancient and living civilizations to develop an appreciation of diverse peoples – their cultures, environment, and cultural survival.
 They also gain familiarity with the skills used in social studies analyses such as mapping, graphing, and timelines.
 It includes the study of geography.
 Zimbabwe is also featured in the social studies curriculum to help give our students a better understanding of our host country.

 As enrichment to our classroom instruction, we offer classes taught by trained specialists.
-During the week, children attend classes in Music, Art, Physical Education, Library, and Modern Languages.
+During the week, children attend classes in Music, Visual Arts, Physical Education, Library, and Modern Languages (French or Spanish).
 In addition, some children will receive extra support from the EAL teacher or learning specialist.

 Visual Arts – Students attend bi-weekly classes in the art studios.
 Here, the students explore satisfying and involving art experiences, learn basic art skills and art concepts, and expand their creative side.
 They learn to appreciate art forms and artists of various cultures and are given opportunities to interpret their experiences using a variety of media and art techniques.
 The program’s goal is to develop within our students a lifelong interest in and appreciation for the fine arts and a positive attitude toward their own creative self-expression.